 It’s even harder when you’re trying to speak at a funeral.
 You’re not trying to give an informative presentation in front of your colleagues.
 Or present a research paper.

 You’re trying to speak during what might be one of the most emotional and difficult times in your life.
 The stakes can seem so much higher.
 It’s hard to do justice to someone's memory, and not break down in front of an entire room of people.
+(Our post-loss checklist can help you through all of the tasks you might be facing after you lose a loved one, from writing a speech to seeking grief support.)

 There’s plenty of articles about improving your public speaking skills.
 But what do you do when your public speaking debut occurs at a funeral?